*This story was completed before the final two games of the night in 4A and 6A, a separate story on the latter two games will be poster later.

-Muenster played a tight rotation in this game, with just six players getting on the floor, and McCoy was among four players who played the entire was one of four players to stay in for the entire game.
+Muenster played a tight rotation in this game, with just six players getting on the floor, and McCoy was among four players who played the entire game.
 Her 13 points paced the Lady Hornets, and a 6-for-9 performance at the charity stripe plus four rebounds and four assists helped Muenster keep this game close until the end.

 Camryn Armes — Gruver

 It took a little bit for Armes to get going, but Gruver needed big buckets in the fourth quarter, the sophomore stepped up.
 Armes scored eight of her 16 points in the final frame, taking charge for the Lady Hounds.
 None of those points were bigger than a free throw to give Gruver a three-point lead in the final second, a shot that Armes said was just her “being the shooter I’ve been.”
 Her fourth quarter helped cement her as the 2A MVP.